AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/basic-features/search.md

 product-area: documents
 navigation-topic: basic-features-workfront-proof
 title: Searching Workfront Proof
-description: You can search for the following types of content across the Workfront Proof site:
+description: You can search for the following types of content across the Workfront Proof site - EDIT ME.
 ---

 # Searching Workfront Proof